Sriprag/GraphicsLab/README.md

-## Graphics Lab.
+## __Graphics Lab.__
-A Sample implementation of DDA Algorithm in JAVA.
+1. A Sample implementation of DDA Algorithm in JAVA.[No updation of -ve slope]

-# ONLY +VE SLOPE HAS BEEN TEST.
-# -VE SLOPE CASE WILL BE UPDATED SHORTLY.
+2. Bresenham's Circle Drawing Algorithm.